Terms of Service

 The following content should be read in full as these terms will form the basis of any arrangement that both parties agree upon.

 Our services to our clients are as a direct response to a written or emailed specification.
-It may be necessary to agree later to change or add.
+It may be necessary to agree later to change or add the original scoping document.

 We will work from our premises but may sometimes need to visit you (the client), or we may need to arrange remote desktop sessions to cover some elements of the work proposed.